-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Criteria JO RC Code explanation Cor nmentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+The Tennant Creek Project comprises 5 granted exploration leases.
 Native title interests are recorded against the Tennant Creek tenements.
 The Tennant Creek tenements are held by Castile with is 100% Westgold owned.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-The Tennant Creek area has an exploration and production history in excess of 100 years.
-The WGX area in particular has an intensive exploration history stretching from the 1970's.
-On balance, Castile work has generally confirmed the veracity of historic exploration data.
+Several third party royalties exist across various tenements at Tennant Creek, over and above to obtaining a ticence to operate in the area. the Northern Territory government royalty.
+Castile operates in accordance with all environmental conditions set down as conditions for grant of the leases.
+There are no known issues regarding security of tenure. • There are no known impediments to continued operation.
+Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties. • The Tennant Creek area has an exploration and production history in excess of 100 years.
+The WGX area in particular has an intensive exploration history stretching from the 1970's. • On balance, Castile work has generally confirmed the veracity of historic exploration data.